oasisprotocol/oasis-core-ledger/docs/usage/setup.md

 {% hint style="info" %}
-To find the Oasis app in the Ledger Live app store, go to the App catalog search bar and type in `Oasis`.
-You may see both an `Oasis` app and `OasisVal` app come up in the search results.
-You need to use the standard `Oasis` app.
+To find the Oasis app in the Ledger Live app store, go to the App catalog search bar and type in _Oasis_.

+You may see both the _Oasis_ app and the _OasisVal_ app come up in the search results.
+You need to use the standard _Oasis_ app.

 ![Oasis app in Ledger Live](../assets/ledger-live-manager-oasis.png)
 {% endhint %}

-Once installed, the Oasis app will use the generated mnemonic stored on the Ledger device to generate the private & public key pairs for your accounts.
+Once installed, the Oasis app will use the generated mnemonic stored on the Ledger wallet to generate the private & public key pairs for your accounts.

 <!-- markdownlint-disable line-length -->
 [Oasis app]: https://github.com/Zondax/ledger-oasis